salmaaalyy/salmaaalyy/README.md

 🔬 i'm passionate about the intersection of tech and business and hope to start my own company some day!

-🌱 i’m currently learning full-stack by working on the front- and back-end of a (top secret project)

 👀 looking for swe + pm internship opportunities for summer '24

-💻 technical skills: java, javascript, sql, web development (html, css, boostrap), iOS development (swift/swiftUI)
+💻 technical skills: java, javascript, sql, web development (html, css, boostrap), iOS development (swift/swiftUI), c